sitnaltax/donut-dog/README.md

 # Donut Dog
-A cute animals collecting card game that gives you an excuse to use your D&D dice. ~15 minutes, 2-4 players, ages 8+
+A cute animals collecting game that gives you an excuse to use your D&D dice. ~15 minutes, 2-4 players, ages 8+

 by Rob Herman